Departamento-de-Engenharia-Informatica/LEI-SEM5-PI-2025-26-3DK-04/docs/sprint1/1230725 - Luis Vale/us2.2.6/tests.md

 ---

 **Conclusion:**
-The unit, integration, and system tests ensure full coverage of **US2.3.1 - Register and Manage Representatives**, confirming that the domain, application, and API layers work together coherently and reliably.
+The unit, integration, and system tests ensure full coverage of **US2.3.1—Register and Manage Representatives**, confirming that the domain, application, and API layers work together coherently and reliably.

     -